eclipse-sdv-blueprints/blueprints/README.md

 ### Step 4: Voting

 Existing committers of the SDV blueprints project vote on the blueprint proposal.
-The voting will b done by commenting on the proposal with the following:
+The voting will be done by commenting on the proposal with the following:

   * +1 Yes
   * 0  Abstain
   * -1 No

+Provisional voting rules:
+   * Three +1 and no objections (-1 must provide a detailed justification) will be needed to onboard the blueprint.
+   * Existing SDV blueprints committers, SDV steering commitee members and SDV project leaders, and Eclipse Foundation officers have a vote.
+   * Following the voting process, we will create a request with the Eclipse EMO helpdesk to add the new repository and committers for the Blueprints.

 ### Step 5: Onboarding
  We will as the eclipse help desk to: